 Before we could begin laying down pavers we had to give them a solid foundation to rest upon.
 We had seen for ourselves how much the ground had settled under the last patio, and we wanted to do whatever we could to prevent that from happening again.

 After first laying down a layer of geotextile fabric, we had about 15 yards of paver base (called modified 53s in our area) delivered to our driveway which we then transferred to the backyard using the rented skid steer.
-We recruited friends to help us rake it all out and we used a rented power tamper to tamp it down every 2 inches.
+We recruited a few friends to help us rake it all out and we used a rented power tamper to tamp it down every 2 inches.